escience-academy/2020-10-19-Data-Carpentry-with-R/_extras/setup.md

 * Once it's installed, open RStudio to make sure it works and you don't get any error messages.

+### After installing R and RStudio
-* After installing R and RStudio, you need to install the `tidyverse` and `RSQLite` packages.
+After installing R and RStudio, you need to install the `tidyverse` package.
 Start RStudio by double-clicking the icon and then type:
-  `install.packages(c("tidyverse", "RSQLite"))`.
-You can also do this by going to Tools -> Install Packages and typing the names of the packages you want to install, separated by a comma.
+`install.packages("tidyverse")`.
+You can also do this by going to Tools -> Install Packages and typing the name of the package you want to install.

 Congratulations!
 You are now ready for the workshop!